 We do this with an ‘immersive’ approach – where participants can stay in homestays with local families; are exposed to unfamiliar environments and new experiences; where they get to experience poverty from all angles, from inside the community

 We do this with a ‘customizable’ approach – where groups can select from a series of cultural, educational and exploration oriented experiences

 We do this with an ‘insider’s’ approach – having a Leon based team that have operated within the same community for over 15 years

 We do this because impactful development is both local and global, requiring person to person engagement, and community building across borders

-Evan, an architect, and California native, first came to Nicaragua with a Sister Cities Program that linked New Haven with León.
-While in this program he built schools and was introduced to the rural community of Goyena just outside the city of León.
+Evan, an architect, and California native, first came to Nicaragua with a Sister City Program that linked New Haven with León.
+While there, he built schools and was introduced to the rural community of Goyena just outside the city of León.
 Though Evan was able to leverage his architecture background to contribute to the community in need, it still required ongoing support to run and depended solely on donations.
-Evan dreamt of a way to elevate rural communities that wasn't reliant on unpredictable donations.
+Evan dreamt of a way to elevate rural communities that wasn't reliant solely on donations.
 He dreamt of a way to create ongoing, sustainable opportunities for Nicaraguans.

 Indiana was born in León, Nicaragua but emigrated with her family to the USA when she was 8 due to the lack of jobs and opportunities for her family.
 For Indiana leaving her close extended family and all they knew behind was incredibly hard in addition to learning a new language and trying to fit in.
 While the experience gave them a new opportunity, they craved to be ‘home’.
 After college, when the situation had improved some, Indiana returned to Nicaragua to work as a guide and translator for visiting delegations.
 Indiana dreamt of a way to elevate Nicaraguan communities so others didn’t have to emigrate to survive.
 She dreamt of a way to create ongoing, sustainable opportunities for Nicaraguans.